 CAR ACCIDENT WITH TRUCK INJURY LAWYER MN

 Here is a case that arose out of a Minnesota collision between two semi-tractor-trailers, handled by a top car/truck accident attorney in our office.
 Just prior to the collision, our client was operating his semi-tractor-trailer.
 He was traveling in the right lane of eastbound Highway I90 near Luverne, MN.
 The other driver was operating a semi-tractor-trailer, also driving eastbound on Highway I90 and was an unknown distance behind our client.

 Prior to the crash between the two trucks, a car that was traveling westbound on I90 lost control of its vehicle, crossed the center median and entered the eastbound I90 lanes.
 The car was heading at an angle towards the rear of our client’s semi-tractor-trailer and our client hoped that the SUV would just miss hitting his trailer.
 Unfortunately, the SUV struck the rear portion of our client’s trailer.
 The force of the impact pushed his semi-tractor onto its side on the edge of the roadway.

 After our client’s truck tipped over and came to a rest, he unbuckled, got out of his seat, and then pulled himself up to look out the driver’s window.
-Not seeing anything, he dropped to the bottom (actually the door because his truck was on its side) and reached for his cell phone and dialed 911.
+Not seeing anything, he dropped to the bottom (actually the passenger door because his truck was on its side) and reached for his cell phone and dialed 911 to alert the MN State Patrol.
 He was only able to speak a few words before his stopped truck was struck in the rear by the other semi traveling eastbound on Highway I90, which had also just struck the SUV that was stopped in the highway.
 The other truck driver said he did not see our client’s semi-tractor-trailer before striking it.

 When our semi truck accident lawyer took the deposition of the semi driver, here are a few of the things the truck driver told us about his employer: